eosnetworkfoundation/docs/native/04_web-applications/01_basics.md

 ---
-title: Beginner Concepts
+title: Web App Basics
 ---

 <head>
   <title>EOS dApps - Beginner Concepts</title>
 </head>

 A lot of tutorials for building decentralized web applications dive straight into the code but do not explain the core conceptual differences between web2 development and web3 development.

 This guide will help you wrap your head around how decentralized applications work, what parts of the stack are different, and how to think about the architecture of your decentralized applications.

 ## The blockchain comes packed with features

 In traditional web2 development you need to roll your entire stack alone.
 Even if you use cloud providers like AWS, you still need to pick and choose which services you want to use and how to integrate them together.

 In web3 development, the blockchain comes packed with every feature you need to build most applications.